mslusarz/csv-nix-tools/doc/csv-cat.1.md

 # DESCRIPTION #

 Concatenate CSV FILE(s) to standard output.
+With no FILE, or when FILE is -, read standard input.

 All files must have the same columns (number, names, and types), but their order can be different between files. csv-cat chooses the order of the first input file.

 -s, --show
 :   pipe output to **csv-show**(1)